gentee/eonza-docs/en/docs/settings.md

 **Hide Tray Icon**
 This option is available if your version of Eonza supports displaying a menu icon in the system tray.
 Check this checkbox if you want to disable the creation of a system tray icon.

+**Automatic check for updates**
+You can specify the frequency with which you want to check for new versions of the program.
+You will be notified if a new version is found.
+Also, you can check for updates at any time in the *Help* tab.

 %html.settings-general%

 ## Scripts